Notes on the Geography of China: Gulangyu

 Approaching Gulangyu.
 In 1903 the island became an International Foreign Settlement, with control shared by Great Britain, Germany, Holland, Spain, and Japan.
 A municipal council was set up, and a police force with 14 Sikh constables.

 Sorry, but you'll just have to run the gauntlet.

 There's a scattering of antiques, perhaps vacuumed up from around the island.

 Guesthouse owners have tried various ways to draw visitors.

-There's a real Chinese community here, too, and has been for a long time; as far back as the census of 1909, Gulangyu had between 7,000 and 8,000 Chinese residents, many of them presumably working for the island's wealthy families.
+There's a real community here, too, and has been for a long time; as far back as the census of 1909, Gulangyu had between 7,000 and 8,000 Chinese residents, many of them presumably working for the island's wealthy families.

-Not all of the island, in other words, is for the villas of the rich.
+Not all of the island, in other words, is for the villas of the rich or for wandering visitors.

 In some cases, villas have been broken up into apartments.

 Around that Chinese core, which is close to the dock at the left, about a thousand villas survive.
 This model, in the local museum, gives a sense of their number and density.

 We can begin with this most unusual building, perched atop a cliff.
 It's been there 1876, however, so it's presumably safe.
 What was it?

 Here's the building up top.
 The plaque on the wall says that the building housed HSBC staff.

 This was their view, or at least the scope of it.
 Macgowan, the missionary, wasn't too impressed by the actual view in 1897.
 He wrote, "On the opposite side of the bay lies the island of Amoy.
 It is rugged and desolate-looking, and gives one the impression that Nature has abandoned it in despair as a hopeless place for the exercise of her genius" (p.
 142).

 Still, many residents chose hilltops, or at least hill slopes.
 Here's one of the most famous of the villas, the so-called Octagon House.